The Fantasticks: Productions

+The Fantasticks is one of the most widely produced musicals in the world, and by 2010 had been staged in all 50 states, and across 67 countries with many translations.
+It has been performed at The White House, for the Peace Corps in Africa, at the Shawnee Methodist Mission in Kansas, the Menninger Foundation, Yellowstone National Park, and the White Sands Missile Range.
+It was performed in Mandarin by the Peking Opera, and in 1990 under the auspices of the United States State Department it played for the first time in Russia.
+Notable cast members have included David Canary, Robert Goulet, Richard Chamberlain, John Carradine, and Ed Ames.

 Early productions

 Jones, together with John Donald Robb of the University of New Mexico, first adapted the Rostand play as a Western titled Joy Comes to Deadhorse.
 The play premiered at the University of New Mexico in the spring of 1956.
-It was set in the American West, and featured a "half-breed Apache" among the characters.
+It was set in the American West and featured a "half-breed Apache" among the characters.
 Jones was not happy with this version and subsequently teamed with Schmidt.

 The script was substantially rewritten by Jones and Schmidt, with the character of Mortimer now "not really an Indian" but playing one during the "Rape Ballet" sequence.
 The Wild West setting was abandoned, as was most of the script.
 All but a few songs in the score were also jettisoned, and the staging of the play was changed to a thrust stage.
 Tom Jones says that the name of the play came from George Fleming's 1900 adaptation of the Rostand play, which used the name The Fantasticks.
 Harley Granville-Barker's book, On Dramatic Method, provided the idea of using a series of images to help weave a unifying theme to the play.
 Thornton Wilder's Our Town gave Jones the idea of using a narrator, the staging of Carlo Goldoni's Servant of Two Masters provided the concept of having actors sit stage-side when not acting, and John Houseman's production of The Winter's Tale and Leonard Bernstein's Candide suggested the use of sun, moon, frozen action, and incidental music.
 The song "Try to Remember" was added at this time.
 Harvey Schmidt says he wrote it in a single afternoon, after it emerged in almost complete form after a fruitless afternoon attempting to compose other songs.

 The revamped play appeared on a bill of new one-act plays at Barnard College for one week in August 1959.